worships/2021e-localhost-guide/README.md

     - Right click on the `push ebp` instruction and click `Assemble` or press space, then change the whole instruction to `ret`.
     <br>
     <br>
-    - Example of what you should see:
+    - Example of what you should see:<br>

     ![example](image-2.png)

 5. Click on `File` > `Patch File...` and save it as `Patched.exe`.